sabarish20/Simple-Keylogger/README.md

 This Keylogger can give us important and valuable informations like passwords, email-id , financial information, PIN codes and account numbers, credit card numbers, usernames, passwords, and other sensitive data etc.

+This is a simple code written in c++ and more updates to come.